 * The Adventure Club Trek will lend each trekker a set of down Jackets, sleeping bags,s and duffle bags.

-* Our main guide, trained in wilderness first aid, will carry a comprehensive medical kit.
+* Our leading guide, trained in wilderness first aid, will carry a comprehensive medical kit.

 IMPORTANT DOCUMENTS AND ITEMS

-- Dollars, pounds, or Euros in cash for purchasing a Nepali visa at Kathmandu airport, for paying for restaurants and hotels, for gratuities, snacks, and for purchasing your own drinks and gifts.
+- Dollars, pounds, or Euros in cash for purchasing a Nepali visa at Kathmandu airport, for paying for restaurants and hotels, for gratuities, snacks, and for buying your own drinks and gifts.